Venue: remotely on zoom

-ii.
-Minutes of the Traffic Advisory Group Meeting held on 27th April, 2021.

 i.
+Minutes of the Traffic Advisory Group Meeting held on 31st August 2021.

-Report on proposed disposal: 133 Upper Rathmines Road to HAIL Housing Association.
+VI.
+Report on proposed disposal: 31 year lease of 133 Upper Rathmines Road, to HAIL Housing Association.

 i.
 Report of the Director of Services, South City.